Pandemonium (Killing Joke album): Release

-Pandemonium was released on 2 August 1994 by Youth's record label Butterfly Records.
+Pandemonium was released in July 1994 by Youth's record label Butterfly Records.

 The singles "Millennium" and "Pandemonium" both reached the UK top 40 and the album is the band's best selling work.

 It was reissued in remastered form in 2005, featuring two additional tracks: a remix of "Another Cult Goes Down" and an experimental dub remix of "Pandemonium".
+The original version of "Another Cult Goes Down" however has remained unreleased.

+In 2020, Spinefarm Records reissued Pandemonium as part of the band's 40th anniversary.

 Reception

 Pandemonium has been generally moderately-well received by critics.

 Kerrang! magazine wrote, "Gargantuanly heavy, catchy and hilarious at turns, Pandemonium yokes pounding slabs of techno-metal to Coleman's cosmic visions, to exhilarating, trance-inducing effect".
 Trouser Press described it as "a significant upgrade from Extremities, Dirt and Various Repressed Emotions".

 The Guardian described the album as a return to form for the band.